Our Team has a passion and commitment for world Indigenous performance. Our combined experience ensures artistic and organizational excellence.

 Eliot Britton integrates electronic and instrumental music though an energetic and colourful personal language.
 His creative output expresses an eclectic musical experience from gramophones to videogames, drum machines, orchestras and electronic chamber music.
 Rhythmic gadgetry, artistry, personal history and the colours of technology permeate his work.
 By drawing on these sound worlds and others, Eliot Britton's compositions tap the newly available resources of the 21st century.
 He is passionate about Canadian music culture, seeking new and engaging aesthetic directions that connect with a post-digital audience.
 A proud member of the Manitoba Metis Federation, Eliot recently completed his PhD in music research and composition at the Schulich School of Music at McGill University.
 At McGill, he has worked as a course lecturer, researcher and composer in residence for numerous ensembles.
 He is the recipient of numerous prizes, including the SSHRC Bombardier graduate scholarship, Louis Riel Scholarship, The Royal Winnipeg Ballet Aspirant Program’s Emerging Composer Collaboration, and more recently the Hugh Le Caine and Serge Garant SOCAN awards.
 Currently Britton is working as an assistant Professor of composition at the University of Toronto, co-director of Manitoba’s Cluster New Music and Integrated Arts Festival and continues to produce music for a variety of labels, companies and music houses.
 His recently completed projects include a commission from the Winnipeg Symphony Orchestra entitled “Heirloom Bison Culture” as well as commissions for the Plumes ensemble and Quasar quartet.

-Jason was previously the Production Manager at The Music Gallery, Toronto’s Centre for Creative Music, from 2009 to 2011.
-During a period of transition for The Music Gallery in 2011-2012, Jason was promoted Director of Operations to oversee administrative, financial, and logistical functions.
-Working closely with the Board, he successfully stewarded the organization through a number of major challenges.
+He was previously Production Manager at The Music Gallery from 2009 to 2011.
+Promoted to Director of Operations in 2011, he oversaw all administrative, financial, and operational functions, while working closely with the Board to successfully steward the organization through a number of major challenges.

 Wisdom + Culture Keeper